What Goes into a Skip Bin

 If you choose to hire a green waste skip, this strictly means green waste only.
 The organic waste you can dispose of within a green waste skip includes grass clippings, weeds, small branches and prunings and flowers and leaves.
 Using a green waste skip is a great way to get rid of your organic waste.
 In fact, your unwanted green waste can be reused and made into mulch and compost products.
 When you keep your garden organics out of landfill, it helps reduce the creation of dangerous greenhouse gases and methane within landfill.

-Items that CANNOT go in a skip bin
+Items that CAN NOT go in a skip bin

 Example of electrical wires and concrete that have been wrongly placed into skip bins.